indigotree/www-bagnallcentre-com/content/whats-on/come-and-try-a-free-exercise-class.md

 _Each class will conclude with a brief guided relaxation, giving teens techniques they can use in daily life to find a sense of calm and well-being whenever they need it._

-_No previous yoga experience necessary._
+_No previous yoga experience necessary.
+Suitable for Y8 children and older._

 Wednesday 6-7pm (starts 31st October)